swevans/thread.js/README.md

 <a name="subThreads"></a>
 ##### Sub Threads (Sub Workers)
 Thread.js supports child threads, aka Sub Workers.
 You may spawn a thread within a thread.
 The maxWorkers limit and thread queuing are still enforced.
-See [Max Workers and Thread Queuing](#queuing) below.
+See <a href="#queuing">Max Workers and Thread Queuing</a> below.
 Sub Threads are very-slightly slower to start.<br/>
 <p>
 Sub threads are dependant on their parent; when the parent terminates, the child will terminate.
 An example; Your main code in index.html creates myThread, myThread then creates mySubThread, index.html calls myThread.terminate(), both mySubThread and myThread will terminate.
 </p>